Periodontal Disease in Saratoga Springs, NY

 If periodontal disease goes unchecked and untreated, it can often lead to serious oral health issues like infection, inflammation, soft tissue damage, bone loss, and tooth loss.

-Is there really a link between gum disease and other diseases?
+Is there a link between gum disease and other diseases?

 A number of extensive studies have shown that several diseases can be linked to periodontal disease, including: